Types Of Toilets – 25 Types of Toilets

 20. Standard Height Toilets

-Standard height toilets are toilets with an average toilet bowl height of 15 inches.
-For a long time toilets were always made with a standard height until comfort height toilets started becoming more popular.
+Standard-height toilets are toilets with an average toilet bowl height of 15 inches.
+For a long time, toilets were always made with a standard height until comfort height toilets started becoming more popular.

 Standard toilets are still preferred by most people despite the comfort height toilets craze.
-They are an excellent pick for people of medium height, short people and children.
+They are an excellent pick for people of medium height, short people, and children.

 21. Comfort Height Toilet

 They became famous after the Americans with Disabilities Act (ADA) was enacted.
-This act required that all toilets installed in public bathrooms to be higher than standard toilets by at least 2 inches.
+This act required that all toilets installed in public bathrooms be higher than standard toilets by at least 2 inches.

 22. Wall-Mounted toilets